logo for strength-and-power-for-volleyball.com

 Keep your body in a straight line throughout the movement.

-The medicine ball and physioball push ups may be good exercises to include in volleyball weight training because they provide an unstable surface for training shoulder strength and stability.
+The medicine ball and physioball push ups may be good exercises to include in volleyball weight training because they provide an unstable surface for training volleyball shoulder strength and stability.

 The rotator cuff muscles must activate to stabilize the head of the humerus in the gluneohumeral joint.